 Pre-refunded/Escrowed to maturity bonds - From time to time, a municipality may refund a bond that it has already issued prior to, or in the case of escrowed to maturity bonds on, the original bond's call or maturity date by issuing a second bond, the proceeds of which are typically used to purchase securities of the U.S. government (including its agencies and instrumentalities).
 The U.S. government securities are placed in an escrow account.
 The original bonds then become "pre-refunded" or "escrowed to maturity" and while the security is still tax-exempt, the proceeds of the escrow account act as collateral and the original bonds are considered high-quality in nature as a result.
-The principal and interest payments on the escrowed securities are then used to pay off the original bondbolders on the call or maturity date.
+The principal and interest payments on the escrowed securities are then used to pay off the original bondholders on the call or maturity date.
 The escrow account securities do not guarantee the price movement of the bond before maturity.
-Investment in pre-refunded and escrowed to maturity bonds will be treated as U.S. governmental issues.
+Investment in pre-refunded and escrowed to maturity bonds held by the fund may subject the fund to interest rate risk, market risk and credit risk.
+For purposes of diversification, pre-refunded and escrowed to maturity bonds will be treated as U.S. governmental issues.